andresthor/vite-react-template/README.md

 - Decided on grid layout so ~`PostsList`~ -> `PostsGrid`
 - Created `PostCard` component for the tiled layout
 - Added `fetchUsers` so that `User` information can be displayed on `PostCard`

+### Repeat for other two routes

+- The user data is needed on multiple routes -> lifting fetch/state to `UserContext`